Nervous system disease: Seizure disorder

 It is suspected that seizures occur because of synchronized brain activity.
 Epilepsy, for example, is characterized by an abnormal electrical activity in the brain, which causes repeated seizures.

 Vascular

 The brain is rich in blood vessels because it requires a lot of nutrients and oxygen.
 A stroke may result from a blood clot or hemorrhage.

 Degenerative

 A neurodegenerative disease is a disease that causes damage to neurons.
 Examples of neurodegenerative disease include Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis.
 For example, multiple sclerosis (MS) is an inflammatory neurodegenerative disease where the body initiate an inflammatory reaction in the central nervous system, and causes damage to neurons.
-Neurodegneration is different in each disease; for example, MS is a result of a degenerative process called demyelination.
+Neurodegeneration is different in each disease; for example, MS is a result of a degenerative process called demyelination.
 On the other hand, Parkinson's disease results from damage of neurons in the Substantia Nigra, which is important to initiate motor behavior.